makers-for-life/makair/README.md

 **A few important words before you start:**

-1. Though 3D-printing (FDM and SLA) can be used to build your own respirator — this will definitely not scale well to mass-produce MakAir respirators, and parts might be brittle or leak air.
-Please work with proper industrial methods and processes if you want to build your own MakAir respirators.
+1. Though 3D-printing (FDM and SLA) can be used to build your own ventilator — this will definitely not scale well to mass-produce MakAir ventilators, and parts might be brittle or leak air.
+Please work with proper industrial methods and processes if you want to build your own MakAir ventilators.

 2. As ARDS patients are sedated, their breathing cycle is forced by mechanical ventilation, while they are intubated.
-A failing respirator (due to bad mechanics, pneumatics or software) could kill the patient (O2 desaturation), or permanently damage their lung alveoli (overpressure).
-It is critical that any self-built MakAir respirator is tested against a lung simulator system (eg. [ASL 5000](https://www.ingmarmed.com/product/asl-5000-breathing-simulator/)), and validated by medical experts.
+A failing ventilator (due to bad mechanics, pneumatics or software) could kill the patient (O2 desaturation), or permanently damage their lung alveoli (overpressure).
+It is critical that any self-built MakAir ventilator is tested against a lung simulator system (eg. [ASL 5000](https://www.ingmarmed.com/product/asl-5000-breathing-simulator/)), and validated by medical experts.

-3. Medical-grade plastic should be used to produce ventilators, and any kind of grease or adhesive chemicals must be avoided in the respirator.
+3. Medical-grade plastic should be used to produce ventilators, and any kind of grease or adhesive chemicals must be avoided in the ventilator.
 The ventilators should be produced in a [cleanroom](https://en.wikipedia.org/wiki/Cleanroom) as to avoid dust & germ contaminations.

 4. The pneumatic circuit should be thoroughly tested for leaks and its ability to withstand elevated positive air pressure.
 Joints should be used where relevant, and medical-grade flexible pipes should be used between components.

-5. While the MakAir respirators produced on-site in France were validated by a medical & engineering board, you should independantly seek validation of the MakAir respirators that you produce; as your assembly methods or parts may vary with ours.
+5. While the MakAir ventilators produced on-site in France were validated by a medical & engineering board, you should independantly seek validation of the MakAir ventilators that you produce; as your assembly methods or parts may vary with ours.

 _MakAir and Makers For Life should not be held resposible — at any time, for harm caused to human life (eg. lung damage or loss of life).
 By building your own MakAir, you are held responsible for its safety validations & use._